 Because this isn't a document about C, it assumes some prior acquaintance with that language.
 However, it doesn't have to be an extensive acquaintance.
 Object-oriented programming in Objective-C is sufficiently different from procedural programming in ANSI C that you won't be hampered if you're not an experienced C programmer.

 Organization of This Document

-This document is divided into four chapters and two appendixes.
-The chapters are:
+This document is divided into several chapters and one appendix.